TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

     feel free to ask in Slack channel #typo3-documentation (see :ref:`how-to-get-help`).

-    If you believe you found a specific bug in the new PHP-based rendering, please open an `Issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.
+    If you believe you found a specific bug in the new PHP-based rendering, please open an `issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.

 2. Remove outdated files

-    After you have created the :file:`guides.xml` file, you can remove the old :file:`Settings.cfg` file.
+    After the :file:`guides.xml` file has been created, you can remove the old :file:`Settings.cfg` file.

-    You can also delete the files :file:`genindex.rst` which was previously used to generate an index.
+    You can also delete the :file:`genindex.rst` file which was previously used to generate an index.

 3. Adapt :file:`Includes.rst.txt`